-As an Amazon Associate I earn from qualifying purchases so you’ll also be helping me to keep the lights on (at no cost to you).
+As an Amazon Associate I earn from qualifying purchases.
 Without further delay, here are the essential mentalism books!

-These are the top 11 mentalism books that every aspiring or expert mentalist should strive to have in their bookshelf.
+These are the top 11 mentalism books, in my opinion, that every aspiring or expert mentalist should strive to have in their bookshelf.

 An absolute classic and easily one of the most popular mentalism books ever written, 13 Steps to Mentalism remains an excellent source of information to this day and an essential read for any aspiring mentalist.

 While some of its references are outdated, which is completely understandable considering its release date of 1958, it is nevertheless a brilliant piece of magic literature that’s deeply comprehensive and ridiculously useful.
 Corinda’s witty and charming writing skills make it a joy to read as well.
 Highly recommended for both beginners and experts.

 Author: Derren Brown

 For the first time ever, he exposes his own methods and reveals a lot of the secrets behind his masterful performances and tricks.
 It’s impossible to put down just due to how much superb information you get and how good it is.
 Unlike many other books, this one delves into the psychology aspect of Mentalism which is an absolutely crucial part of the art that not many authors thoroughly explain.
 From facial cues to body language, from hypnosis to suggestion and misdirection, this book has it all.

 I wouldn’t trade it for anything and if you haven’t read it yet, do yourself a favor and get it!